adsith-pv/robotframework-rabbitmq/README.rst

 Short Description
 -----------------

-`Robot Framework`_ library for for working with RabbitMQ.
+`Robot Framework`_ library for for working with RabbitMQ via Management HTTP API.
+Based on `robotframework-rabbitmq`_

 Installation
 ------------